Bankruptcy Trustee Services

 What does a Private Registered Bankruptcy Trustee do in Bankruptcy?

-When you declare Bankruptcy, you accept that an independent Registered Bankruptcy Trustee will be selling your property (up to the threshold amounts) to settle your debt.
+When you declare Bankruptcy, you accept that a Registered Bankruptcy Trustee will be selling your property (up to the threshold amounts) to settle your debt.
 The Bankruptcy Trustee will:

 - Repay your secured debts.